 While much of scholarship on borders concerns terrestrial frontiers, climate change in particular draws attention to the importance of maritime boundaries, and the rapid changes that are induced by the inundation of shorelines by rising seas.
 For the atoll states of the Pacific and Indian Oceans as well as numerous low-lying states with vulnerable coastlines, the immediate practical issues are that the borders between land and sea are moving as inundation accelerates.
 The necessity of recalculating maritime boundaries as a result of the shifting baselines, no longer fixed demarcations as has often been assumed until recently, raises numerous legal questions about transit, economic zones and mobile jurisdictions.
-These borders are guite literally in motion and, like other bordering practices they emphasize the importance of understanding borders as dynamic entities, not just fixed linear features (Konrad 2015).
+These borders are quite literally in motion and, like other bordering practices they emphasize the importance of understanding borders as dynamic entities, not just fixed linear features (Konrad 2015).

 Thinking about borders as mobile raises the question of border policy priorities.
 As Stover (2018) provocatively suggested in the case of Trump administration policy, money spent on border walls might be altogether better spent on climate change given the huge cost of dealing with the imminent inundation of real estate in Florida.
 The cost of relocating communities in Alaska and Louisiana has also raised issues of climate adaptation, although these are not usually considered in terms of border policy.
 In the next phase of the Anthropocene, where fixed demarcations of numerous things can no longer be taken for granted, then perhaps mobile borders in terms of geomorphological change need attention as a matter of border management too.
-Non-stationarity applies quite directly to the location of many borders in the rapid ecological changes currently underway.
+Non-stationarity applies guite directly to the location of many borders in the rapid ecological changes currently underway.

 The demarcation of territorial waters and exclusive economic zones depends on baselines drawn from coastal features.
 But where rising sea levels cause inundation and erode coastlines then those baselines are no longer fixed.
 Where maritime boundaries bisect straits and narrow passages between states, and the shorelines are retreating, then implicitly the jurisdictional demarcations are also in motion.
-By this logic, as Florida slips below the waves, Cuba's maritime boundary will migrate northwards as Florida's recedes.
+By this logic, as Florida slips below the waves.
+Cuba's maritime boundary will migrate northwards as Florida's recedes.
 Or at least it will unless measures are taken to ensure that at least some parts of Florida, or the Keys, are artificially built up to remain above the waves.

-However, while the law on maritime boundaries does not necessarily follow directly from land boundaries, nonetheless the apparent necessity of modifying their location as coastal features are inundated will undoubtedly keep maritime lawyers very busy in coming years (Arnadottir 2017).
-Treaties relating to exclusive economic zones do not establish full sovereign rights, as in boundary demarcations between territorial states, but in the case of territorial states rendered uninhabitable by rising seas, numerous issues will arise as to what happens to maritime boundaries following the elimination of the state as a territorial sovereign entity, and with it the shore-based territorial seas and economic zones.
+However, while the law on maritime boundaries does not necessarily follow directly from land boundaries. nonetheless the apparent necessity of modifying their location as coastal features are inundated will undoubtedly keep maritime lawyers very busy in coming years (Arnadottir 2017).
+Treaties relating to exclusive economic zones do not establish full sovereign rights, as in boundary demarcations between territorial states, but in the case of territorial states rendered uninhabitable by rising seas, numerous issues will arise as to what happens of those whose mobilities are restricted.
+These multiple to maritime boundaries following the elimination of contradictions of nativist environmentalism inform such the state as a territorial sovereign entity, and with it the novels as Paolo Bacigalupi's dystopian account of the shore-based territorial seas and economic zones.
+South West United States in The Water Knife.
+Restricted mobilities are now a matter of architectural practicalities For the residents of such states, eliminated by inundation, in the real world in an increasing number of places as affluence allows access to luxury suites, and manufactured spaces where pollution and environmental disruptions are technologically excluded (Graham 2016).